U.S. Embassy Hanoi and Consulate General Ho Chi Minh City – American Citizens Services

-Vietnam sometimes requires travelers to provide the following information if departing Vietnam after completing your quarantine:
+Vietnam sometimes requires travellers to provide the following information if departing Vietnam after completing quarantine:

-- A negative COVID-19 test result, as provided by the quarantine center.
+- A negative COVID-19 test result provided by the quarantine center.

-- Itinerary or tickets for an already booked flight.
+- Itinerary or tickets for a booked flight.

-- Scheduled transportation to the hotel and/or airport on leaving the quarantine center.
+- Reservations for transportation to the hotel and/or airport on leaving the quarantine center.
 (Staff in the quarantine center, and/or your travel agent, should be able to help with this requirement.)

-Please be aware that you will be personally responsible for any costs.
+You will be personally responsible for any quarantine and testing costs.

 We do not have plans to evacuate U.S. citizens due to the COVID-19 situation in Vietnam.
-We advise U.S. citizens interested in returning to the United States to depart using commercial means as soon as possible.
-Please note that if we do offer evacuation flights in the future, U.S. government-chartered flights are not free of charge.
+We advise U.S. citizens interested in returning to the United States to depart using commercial means.
+If the situation changes and we offer evacuation flights, U.S. government-chartered flights are not free of charge.
 U.S. citizen passengers are responsible for paying associated costs, which can be thousands of dollars.

 Q: My flight has been cancelled.
 What should I do?

 If your flight has been cancelled, you will need to arrange new tickets.
 Please contact a travel agent if you need assistance booking a flight.
-There may be some indirect routes to the United States through other Asian cities that can get you home.
-Check our Airline Departure Information page for the latest information we have regarding airlines that continue to serve international destinations from Vietnam.
+There may be some indirect routes to the United States through other Asian cities.
+Check our Airline Departure Information page for the latest information regarding airlines that continue to serve international destinations from Vietnam.